 To reach South Mineral Creek Road, you’ll head north on the Million Dollar Highway (AKA the US-550) for 5 minutes past the turnoff for Silverton and you’ll see a sign for South Mineral Campground on your left.
-Turn here and continue down the 12 mile dirt road.
+Turn here and continue down the 12-mile dirt road.

 Though it’s a dirt road to Ice Lakes trailhead, the drive is accessible by almost any vehicle including large RVs since there are so many popular campgrounds along this road.
 The dirt road is smooth and well maintained with little uphill or downhill grade.
-That being said, conditions may vary year to year so use common sense.
+That being said, conditions may vary from year to year so use common sense.

 The Ice Lakes trail begins at the obvious trailhead on the right side of South Mineral Campground.

 There is only a small amount of parking for non-campers which can be an issue during the peak of summer.

 In the summer months, try to arrive before 8 am to get parking at the trailhead, especially if you have a large vehicle/RV.
 If there isn’t any parking left by the time you arrive, supposedly they’re strict in the summer months that you can’t park in the campground so you’ll have to sit and wait for a car to leave the parking lot. (but their is usually plenty of parking)

 Ice Lakes can be reached at all times of the year.
 In the winter, the lake is a popular snowshoeing route and from mid-June through mid-October the trail is generally snow-free and the weather is often warm and sunny.